bartholomews/cljseed/README.md

 + **lein cooper** (to start both client and server in the same window)
 + **lein package**  (to build a jar)
-+ **heroku create my-project && lein heroku deploy** (to deploy to heroku, also you override the default region you can use the *region* flag, e.g. **heroku create --region eu my-project**)
++ **heroku create my-project && lein heroku deploy** (to deploy to heroku, also you can override the default region, e.g. **heroku create --region eu my-project**)